 Ethnic Tribe Lifeline @ Lung Tam Cooperative

-Thousands of Vietnamese women are trafficked or tricked across the border each year and in this remote northern mountainous region of Vietnam, just short distance from the Chinese border, women and girls frequently disappear from their communities.
+Thousands of Vietnamese women are trafficked or tricked across the border each year and in this remote northern mountainous region of Vietnam, just a short distance from the Chinese border, women and girls frequently disappear from their communities.
 China’s buy-a-bride industry is on the after-burners being fueled by an imbalanced gender surplus of 30 million males.

 Some women go willingly, others are kidnapped or find themselves coerced into marriage.
 The lucky few who escape marriages or sexual slavery in China often face stigma on their return to Vietnam and are shunned by neighbours.
 Driven to offer such victims a lifeline and an income – Vang Thi Mai set up the Lung Tam Linen Cooperative in 2001.